COV-IRT/SARS-CoV-2_workshop/module1/README.md

 2- `dx run --instance-type mem2_ssd1_v2_x32 app-cloud_workstation --ssh`
 3- Select `0` and give it `1d`
 4- Select `2` copy and paste this directory to prompt `source/module1-2_tools`
-5- Press 'Enter' & 'Y' to start the DNANexus instance.
+5- Press 'Enter' & 'Y' to start the DNANexus instance
 6- Copy and run `source .bashrc` to activate base conda environment.
 In some case this command may need to be run multiple times.
-Successful execution of this command will add text _(base)_ to the command prompt as show here: **(base) dnanexus@job-G1QPYX00VJZk171KG87Zjbz7:~**
+   Successful execution of this command will add text _(base)_ to the command prompt as show here ``` (base) dnanexus@job-G1QPYX00VJZk171KG87Zjbz7:~ ```
-7- Use these commands to set environment.
+7- Use these commands to set environment
 ```
 unset DX_WORKSPACE_ID
 dx cd $DX_PROJECT_CONTEXT_ID: